Artocarpus camansi

 Artocarpus camansi, the breadnut, is a species of medium-sized tree in the family Moraceae.
 The wild ancestor of A. altilis (breadfruit), it is also known as seeded breadfruit to distinguish it from its mostly seedless descendant.

-The breadnut is native to New Guinea, the Maluku Islands, and the Philippines.
+The breadnut is native to New Guinea, the Bismarck Archipelago, the Maluku Islands, and introduced in the Philippines.
 Both the fruit and seeds are edible after cooking.